eragon226/honeypot-analytics/README.md

 honeypot-analytics
 ==================

+There is no stable branch at the moment as there's no real functionality.
+Use case 1 should be fully done by 7/10 and a 0.1 bracnh will be created then.

 Putting data from honeynets to work - the plan is too create a platform which will allow for gathering as much data as possible from both captured malicious binaries and attack logs.

 ###Honeypots:

 Initial plans are too work with nepenthes, dionaea and Kippo.
-Possibly also Honeyd although I've never used that before.

 ###Use Cases: